 We humans tend to sweat the most “down there”, so you don’t want to mess up the underwear.
 If I’m not doing any sort of activity, I prefer something loose and cotton-like.
 But let me tell you that being stuck in the cold with wet underwear isn’t very much fun.
 I wouldn’t wish it upon my worst enemy!

 The David Archy’s fit a lot tighter than I would like for every day use, but when I’m on the mountain I don’t even notice it.

-For the Ladies: I can’t vouch for them myself, but these Climacool Underwear by Adidas should do the trick.
+For the Ladies: I can’t vouch for them myself, but these Moisture-Wicking Underwear by Hanes should do the trick.
 They don’t look like they’d show much of a line, but you probably don’t really have to worry because you’re going to have other clothing on top of your base layer.
 If you find them comfortable, you can also get a moisture-wicking thong.